-7.6 Communication Skills - considers the predominant requirement for spoken and written communication in the course of normal working.
+7.6 Communication Skills - This factor considers the most demanding requirement for spoken and written communication in the course of normal working.

 This factor covers the nature of oral, sign, linguistic and written communication skills such as informing, exchanging information, listening, interviewing, persuading, advising, presenting, training, facilitating, conciliating, counselling, negotiating and advocacy.